alexknowshtml/How-To-Indy-Hall/README.md

 ## Your Responsibilities
 Indy Hall is quite different from your average working environment.
 We're not a serviced office.
 In order to keep things ticking over nicely here are some essentials we ask everyone to be mindful of when using the space.

-Participation is an extreme sport.
+* Participation is an extreme sport.
 If you break or lose it, you should replace it.
-Your equipment & professional liability is your responsibility (our insurance cannot cover it).
+* Your equipment & professional liability is your responsibility (our insurance cannot cover it).
-Cleaning up after yourself, emptying bins & recycling when they are full is a shared responsibility.
+* Cleaning up after yourself, emptying bins & recycling when they are full is a shared responsibility.
 We work together to keep the space we're proud of presentable.
 Let a core team member know if you're not sure where empty bags are, or where trash goes.
-Do leave the spaces as you found them, or better than you found them (artwork and decoration is welcome).
+* Do leave the spaces as you found them, or better than you found them (artwork and decoration is welcome).
-Anyone who behaves in an manner that is destructive to the space or other participants may be asked to leave.
+* Anyone who behaves in an manner that is destructive to the space or other participants may be asked to leave.
-Be responsible and respectful with your internet usage.
+* Be responsible and respectful with your internet usage.
 No bit-torrent or PrOn.
-Respect other peoples personal and business privacy, confidentiality, safety, property and data.
+* Respect other peoples personal and business privacy, confidentiality, safety, property and data.
 If you're not sure, ask them.
-The last remaining keyholder must ask a non-keyholder to leave at the end of the night, and non-keyholders must respect keyholders' personal schedules.
+* The last remaining keyholder must ask a non-keyholder to leave at the end of the night, and non-keyholders must respect keyholders' personal schedules.

-# Indy Hall History Timeline (add memorable dates!)
+# Indy Hall History Timeline
-March 20, 2007 - First Philly Coworking Meetup
+* March 20, 2007 - First Philly Coworking Meetup
-May 4, 2007 - First "Cream Cheese Session"
+* May 4, 2007 - First "Cream Cheese Session"
-August 7, 2007 - Charter Member Signing - 22 members
+* August 7, 2007 - Charter Member Signing - 22 members
-August 10, 2007 - Signed lease on Strawberry Street
+* August 10, 2007 - Signed lease on Strawberry Street
-August 19th, 2007 - Front page of the Philadelphia Inquirer (full article behind link) September 1st, 2007 - Grand Opening Strawberry Street 28 members March 29, 2008 - First Indy Hall/National Mechanics Blood Drive
+* August 19th, 2007 - Front page of the Philadelphia Inquirer
+* September 1st, 2007 - Grand Opening Strawberry Street 28 members
+* March 29, 2008 - First Indy Hall/National Mechanics Blood Drive
-September 1st, 2008 - 1 Year Anniversary - 43 members
+* September 1st, 2008 - 1 Year Anniversary - 43 members
-January 7, 2009 - Cover Story Philadelphia Weekly
+* January 7, 2009 - Cover Story Philadelphia Weekly
-March 6, 2009 - Town Hall for N3rd Street Expansion Plans (Technically Philly article) - 61 members
+* March 6, 2009 - Town Hall for N3rd Street Expansion Plans - 61 members
-May 1st, 2009 - Grand opening of 20 N3rd Street - 67 members
+* May 1st, 2009 - Grand opening of 20 N3rd Street - 67 members
-April 1st, 2012 - Town Hall for N3rd Street Expansion Plans, Part Deux (ground floor) - 153 members
+* April 1st, 2012 - Town Hall for N3rd Street Expansion Plans, Part Deux (ground floor) - 153 members
-June 1st, 2012 - Grand Opening N3rd Street (ground floor)
+* June 1st, 2012 - Grand Opening N3rd Street (ground floor)
-July 11th, 2013 - 215 members
+* July 11th, 2013 - 215 members
-Septembet 1st, 2013 - 6 Year anniversary
+* Septembet 1st, 2013 - 6 Year anniversary